 - O: THEN WHAT?
 DID YOU STAY THERE FOR A LONG TIME? - A: I stayed a year.
 With him a year and several months.
 Then I saw-this was a bakery supplier, and I didn't see any future there.
-See, I would be glad if this was happening to me in Russia, but now I saw an open world and I decided to look farther.
+See, I world and I decided to look farther.